Graft - opening chapters

 I’d forgotten about Matilda’s chickens.

-But there was also the chance of Matilda telling someone about me, and it seemed higher if — when she and Brian came home, they discovered I’d left their obviously sick animals to starve to death.
-The chickens themselves deserved better than that.
+But there was also the chance of Matilda telling someone about me, and it seemed higher if… when she and Brian came home, they discovered I’d left their obviously sick animals to starve to death.
+And the chickens themselves deserved better than that.

 I grabbed my phone and shoes, ran across the dark street with my heart in my throat.
 I stopped by Matilda’s garden shed to fill up a bucket with feed, hoping the chickens wouldn’t be too sick to eat.